JuliaLang/www.julialang.org/soc/projects/science.md

 ## Quantum Computation: Funny Tensor Networks

-A Tensor network is a constraction of tensors, it has wide applications in physics and machine learning.
+A Tensor network is a constraction of tensors, it has wide applications in both physics and machine learning fields, it can represent a quantum wave function, a probablistic model and even a quantum circuit simulation.
 Now we are going to borrow state of the art technics from both fields to build our new **Julia** tensor network package with **automatic differentiation** and **GPU support**!

-To make this task interesting, we will create a UTF-8 based pictograph for tensor operations, making the contraction process more intuitive.
-And this task is very suited for Julia, since it supports not only [UTF-8 character input](https://docs.julialang.org/en/v0.6.0/manual/unicode-input/), but also [UTF-8 operators](https://github.com/JuliaLang/julia/blob/c200b4cdb9620b6df369ae3c735cf3af30b6a47f/src/julia-parser.scm).
-For the details, please read this [proposal](https://github.com/QuantumBFS/FunnyTN.jl/blob/master/docs/src/dev/proposal.md).

 **Recommended Skills:** Basic knowledges about Julia language and linear algebra is required.
 Students who has experience with tensor networks are preferred.